tohch4/cms-htmd/collections/_courses/1/outcomes.md

 ## Understanding a Map (30m, solo)

+{% alert info Writing to Think %}
+Throughout the course, we will be reflecting on prior experiences, the things we read, and so on.
+A good way to slow down our overloaded brains is to <i>write</i>.
+Therefore, we will often take a moment to do some reflection as writing.
+For many reasons, we'd like to recommend you use a physical notebook.
+When you're writing, do your best to find a quiet place to work, free of distractions: silence the phone, turn off the social media... just unplug.
+{% endalert %}

 You've seen roadmaps as parts of projects before.

-Pull one.
+Pull one from your archive.
 Go back to a recent roadmap from one of your projects, and look at it.
 Then, answer these questions for yourself in your notebook.
 These questions are less reflective and more descriptive in nature; they mostly question the *what* and *how* of the map.

 1. What is the vision for the product or software?
 2. What value does it offer?